Is UART flow control (RTS/CTS) necessary for proper operation in wireless modules?

 Figure 2: Minimum UART wiring without correct use of CTS/RTS flow control (not recommended).

-Before Foregoing the Correct Use of CTS/RTS Please Consider the Following
+Before Foregoing the Correct Use of CTS/RTS, Please Consider the Following

 Issue #1: Module not responding to commands

-Module UART_CTS is an input and it’s not good practice to leave it floating.
-If it was to inadvertently sit at 3.3V due to the circuit design then the module will assume the host is not ready to receive data.
-The host sends it a command such as “at” but gets no response back as the module senses it can’t send because the host is not ready to receive data from the module.
-This is a common problem for developers that skip using a dev kit and wire directly to a module using just UART TX, RX and GND.
+Module UART CTS is an input and it’s not good practice to leave it floating.
+If it inadvertently sits at 3.3 V due to the circuit design, the module will assume the host is not ready to receive data.
+The host sends a command such as at but gets no response back, as the module senses it can’t send because the host is not ready to receive data.
+This is a common problem for developers who skip using a dev kit and wire directly to a module using just UART TX, RX, and GND.

 Solutions